Skip to content

 Android Smartphone Sail Logging App

-There is a simple app created by the same developer for Android smartphones that logs GPS data, pitch, and heel.
-It can be used with waterproof phones.
-The logging app has a “Share” button and files can be sent via Mail, WhatsApp, Telegram….
-(Telegram is a great tool to send files to yourself on multiple devices).
-Once set up and zeroed, phones can log for many hours before the battery needs to be charged, and even then it can be done by power bank, so no need to remove it ever from the boat.
+The same developer also created a simple smartphone logging app for Android that records GPS data, pitch, and heel.
+It works well with waterproof phones.
+The app includes a “Share” button, so files can be sent by email, WhatsApp, Telegram, and similar tools.
+Telegram is especially useful for sending files to yourself across multiple devices.
+Once the phone is set up and zeroed, it can log for many hours, and charging by power bank is possible without removing it from the boat.

-The app’s name is “Sail Logger” and is available on the Google Play Store for free.
-Get it here: https://play.google.com/store/apps/details?id=com.ibsailing.saillogger
+The app is called “Sail Logger” and is available free on Google Play and the App Store.
+Get it here:

 Navigating the Logs